gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 <!--* try many models, even those you didn’t have on your radar-->
 The first recommendation is to try on as many models as you can.
 Even ones you didn’t have on your radar.
-The more different shoes you’ve had on your feet, the larger the variety of sensations to base your choice on.
+The more different shoes you’ve had on your feet, the larger the variety of sensations and experience to base your choice on.

 <!--* try many sizes, sit with each pair for a while to get past the initial reaction of ‘ow ow ow’ as best as possible-->
 The second recommendation is to try many sizes of each model to tease out what you can and can not bear on your feet.